Wall Street braces for end of Snap share lockup

 "There's likely to be a lot of caution and concern related to what the company will report and communicate," said CFRA analyst Scott Kessler.
 "The company is taking some hits, starting to take on water."

 Snapchat is wildly popular with users under 30, but many on Wall Street are critical of its slowing growth.
-Snap has warned it may never be profitable, and Facebook Inc's (FB.O) Instagram has been rolling out features that copy Snapchat.
+Snap has warned it may never be profitable, and Facebook Inc's Instagram has been rolling out features that copy Snapchat.

 On July 31, early investors including Lightspeed Venture Partners will be able to sell up to 400 million shares, with employees owning another 782 million allowed to start selling on Aug.
 14, four days after Snap reports results, JPMorgan analyst Doug Anmuth said in a recent note.